aiven/devportal/docs/products/postgresql/concepts/pg-shared-buffers.rst

 Aiven for PostgreSQL® shared buffers
 ====================================

 Learn what Aiven for PostgreSQL® shared buffers are and why use them.
 Find out how using shared buffers impacts performance and how to set them up properly.
-Finally, discover how to inspect the database cache performanceand and the query cache performance and check out how to put data into cache manually.
+Finally, discover how to inspect the database cache performance and and the query cache performance and check out how to put data into cache manually.

 About shared buffers
 --------------------